kapitoshcka/WizeGatorApp/README.md

    - Users can register as a tutor by providing:
      - Name
      - Area of expertise
-     - A short description or tagline (e.g., "FUN")
+     - A short description or tagline
      - An optional emoji or image for personalization
    - A submission button allows users to complete the registration process.

 ![BecomeTutorPage](WizeGatorApp/View/BecomeTutor-1.png)

 ### 4. **New Added Tutor to the Dashboard**
-   - The updated Tutor Dashboard screen showcases available tutors along with their areas of expertise.
+   - The updated Tutor Dashboard showc available tutors along with their areas of expertise.
    - Users can quickly message a tutor directly from this screen.

 ![NewAddedTutor](WizeGatorApp/View/NewAddedTutor-1.png)

 ### 5. **Send a Message**
-   - The Send a Message screen allows users to type and send messages to the selected tutor easily.
+   - The Send a Message allows users to type and send messages to the selected tutor.
    - This feature ensures effective communication.

 ![SendMessage](WizeGatorApp/View/SendMessage-1.png)

 ## Technology Used
-- Developed in **Swift** for iOS devices.
+- Utilized the Swift programming language for iOS development.
-- Focuses on simplicity and user-friendly design.
+- The main goal is to focus on a user-friendly interface and simplicity.

 ## Getting Started
 1. Download the WizeGATOR app from the App Store.